-Licensed accredited family child care providers and licensed accredited child care centers can take the Accelerated Pathway to Rating (APR).
+Licensed accredited family child care providers and licensed accredited child care centers can take the Accelerated Pathway.
 With a current accreditation, these programs follow a streamlined process to earn a Four-Star Parent Aware Rating.
 The requirements of child care accreditation match or exceed the requirements of the Full-Rating Pathway.

-Pre-kindergarten and preschool programs provided through public schools that meet Minnesota statues 124D.15 are eligible for the Accelerated Pathway to Ratings (APR) process.
+Prekindergarten and preschool programs provided through public schools that meet MN statues 124D.15 are eligible for the Accelerated Pathway.
 Public schools may offer many options for children and families, such as Family Literacy, extended day, and the School Readiness program.
 All of these programs must meet the School Readiness program requirements and be supervised by a licensed early childhood teacher and/or parent educator to be eligible for a Four-Star Parent Aware Rating.
 Ratings are valid for two years.
-Programs new to Parent Aware can apply for a Four-Star Rating at any time.
+Programs new to Parent Aware can apply for a Four-Star Rating at any time in the Accelerated Pathway.